wp-plugins/skedmaker-online-scheduling/readme.txt

 8. The admin view of your calendar will now reflect the Custom Day you have applied by showing a logo on those days.
 9. To remove a custom day, select "Remove Custom Day" at the top of the appointments list on the Admin Home page.

+= Can you schedule more than one client at a time?
+How? =
+* Yes, you can have up to 10 appointments in one time frame.
+1. For "Default Days" -- select from the "Multiple Appointments" drop down list and pick the number you want to have.
+2. For "Custom Days" -- When you are building an individual time frame, select the number of appointments you want to have available for that one time frame.
+3. Your schedule will show the number of available appointments, and this will decrease when a new client books with you.

 = How do I block off a series of days without affecting the rest of my schedule? =
 1. From the Administration Home page menu, click on "Blackout Dates".
 2. On the calendar, pick the day you want to start blocking appointments.